revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 - validate :  the project is correct and all necessary information is available.
 - compile :  compile the source code of the project.
-- test : test the compiled source code with a suitable unit testing framework.
-These tests should not require the code be packaged or deployed.
+- test : test the compiled source code with a suitable unit testing framework.These tests should not require the code be packaged or deployed.
 - package : take the compiled code and package it in its distributable format, such as a JAR.
 - integration-test : process and deploy the package if necessary, into an environment where integration tests can be run.
 - verify :  run any checks to verify whether the package is valid and meets quality criteria.